Ravicha2/Tendor-Project/write_up.md

 4. **OCR alone is not worth the latency for text-layer PDFs.** Documents 01-04 are text-layer PDFs where OCR adds no new content (the text layer already contains all text).
 OCR only matters for scanned/image-only pages.
 Consider enabling OCR only when page text is empty or below a threshold.
 5. **Filter out noise images.** The VLM described signatures, CAPTCHAs, and low-resolution thumbnails as containing "no procurement information."
 These descriptions add ~5 KB of noise per document with zero signal gain.
 Pre-filter images by size and resolution before sending to VLM.
 6. __Parser quality does not fix extraction gaps.__ No arm recovered any `budget_value` from document 02 (the budget document).
 All 28/25/24 signals had `budget_value: null`.
 Table structure was preserved identically across arms (48 tables detected in all), but the extraction model still failed to pull dollar figures.
 This is an extraction-layer problem, not a parser-layer problem.

-### What to do next

-1. __Complete the golden dataset__ for precision/recall/F1 measurement.
-Raw signal counts are a rough proxy; field-level accuracy (correct budget_value, correct project-to-dollar alignment) is where parser quality matters most for budget documents like doc 02.
-2. **Test VLM on truly scanned documents** (image-only PDFs with no text layer).
-The current test set is mostly text-layer PDFs.
-The brief's concern about "empty text from scanned pages" is valid but not tested here.
-3. **Benchmark a cheaper/faster VLM model** (gemini-2.5-flash or similar) for picture description to quantify the quality-vs-latency trade-off.
-4. **Implement image pre-filtering** to skip VLM on images below a resolution or content-relevance threshold.

 ---